Jonas H. McGowan: Biography

-McGowan returned to Coldwater, where he studied law, was admitted to the bar in 1867, and commenced practice.
+McGowan returned to Coldwater, where he received an M.S. degree from the University of Michigan in 1865.
+He studied law, was admitted to the bar in 1867, and commenced practice.
+McGowan subsequently received an LL.B. degree from the University of Michigan Law School in 1868.
 He served as prosecuting attorney of Branch County from 1868 to 1872.
 He was also director of the Coldwater school board for six years.
 He began serving as a member of the University of Michigan board of regents in 1870 and served until 1877 when he resigned after being elected to Congress.
 He also represented the 10th district in the Michigan Senate from 1873 to 1874.

 In 1876, McGowan was elected as a Republican from Michigan's 3rd congressional district to the 45th United States Congress.
-He was re-elected to the 46th Congress and served from March 4, 1877 to March 3, 1881.
+He was re-elected to the 46th Congress and served from March 4, 1877, to March 3, 1881.
 He declined to be a candidate for re-nomination in 1880.

-Jonas H. McGowan resumed the practice of his profession in Washington, D.C., until his death in 1909.
+McGowan resumed the practice of his profession in Washington, D.C., until his death there at his home in Cleveland Park on July 5, 1909.
+He was conferred an honorary LL.D. degree by the University of Michigan in 1901.
+McGowan was a companion of the District of Columbia commandery of the Military Order of the Loyal Legion of the United States.
 He was interred in Oak Grove Cemetery, Coldwater, Michigan.